UnionofSovietSocialistRepublics/Sporebiomethane/README.md

 #### Evacuation
 - Stopping the zerg from spreading to another planet by killing them on the spot.
 - Yes, they will still invades erekir.

+# List of contributors
+- Twcash01 For some resprites
+- Dyrehm for some turret sound